zseta/scylladb-feast/README.md

 Install CQLSH command line tool and connect to the ScyllaDB cluster:
 ```
 pip install cqlsh
-cqlsh <SCYLLA-CLOUD-HOST>
+cqlsh <SCYLLA-CLOUD-HOST> -u scylla -p <PASSWORD>
 ```

-You can get the host address from your ScyllaDB Cloud dashboard:
+You can get the host address, username, and password from your ScyllaDB Cloud dashboard:
 ![scylla connect](/images/scylla-cloud-connect.png)

 Create a new keyspace called `feast` in ScyllaDB (this keyspace will be populated by Feast):